FluffyFox337/YimTools/README.md

 This script makes it easy to update and download Yim Menu and add-ons for comfortable use.

 ## Status
 This program will be further developed and improved as I have free time.
-If you want to help, write to telegram: @Yelsoon
+If you want to help, write to telegram:[ @Yelsoon ]

+This is a simple bat script that I convert to exe before release.

 ## What can this program do?
 * download and run the injector